Stags found tangled in lost fishing gear

-Stags on Rum found tangled in lost fishing gear
+Stags on Rum found tangled in discarded fishing gear

 Images have been released showing red deer stags on a Scottish island with marine pollution tangled in their antlers.